NCAR/wrf-python/doc/source/tutorials/tutorial_03_2018.rst

 do not have any previous experience with Python, please do not register for this tutorial.

+Computers will be provided, but feel free to use your own laptop if you prefer.
+We will be covering how to install wrf-python via conda as part of the tutorial.

 Students are encouraged to bring their own data sets, but data will be provided if this is not an option.
 Students will be provided a jupyter notebook workbook which can be modified to accommodate their data.

 Topics include: